-This is a nitrogen steel (nitrogen is used as the iron hardener instead of carbon, thus limiting the possibility of rusting) that is extremely corrosion resistant, so much so that it is used in knives designed to go in salt water, among the most difficult conditions knives are used in.
-It’s not a particularly great cutter, being poor at retaining an edge, but it is light years better than the alternatives, specifically titanium bladed knives
+This is a nitrogen steel that is extremely corrosion-resistant — so much so that it’s used in knives designed to go in salt water, among the most difficult conditions knives are used in.
+It’s not a particularly great cutter, being poor at retaining an edge.
+But it’s lightyears ahead of the alternatives, specifically titanium-bladed knives.

 All Around: SM100

-The old rule in steels used to be: “Corrosion resistance, toughness, or hardness– Choose Two” but that was thrown out the window when SM100 (the trade name for Nitinol 60) was introduced to the cutlery world.
-It is very hard, very tough (it’s called memory metal because heat can get the metal to revert back to a previous shape), and very corrosion resistant.
+The old rule in steels used to be “corrosion resistance, toughness, or hardness — choose two.”
+But SM100 (the trade name for Nitinol 60) threw that out the window when introduced to the cutlery world.
+It’s very hard, tough, and corrosion-resistant.
+It’s called memory metal because heat can get it to revert back to a previous shape.

 In fact, it’s not technically a steel at all, as it uses titanium and nickel.
 Steel is a combination of iron and carbon with other elements.
 But SM100 is not widely available, hard to heat treat and grind, and exceptionally expensive.